mcllouie/AAE5303_Final_Qualitative_Report_VO/README.md

 Anyways, we successfully completed.

 ### 3.2 Pipeline overview
+Since the dataset (AMtown02) was given by HKU MaRS Lab, we are able to perform 3 pipelines at the same time.
 [3-5 sentences.
 Briefly explain the overall pipeline involving VO / 3D reconstruction / segmentation.]

 ### 3.3 My position in the pipeline
+My position is Visual SLAM.
 [3-5 sentences.
 Explain where your own work sat in the larger system.]

 ### 3.4 Reproducibility snapshot